 - pH reducers will lower the pH of your pool water.

-- Wintering products is a kind of shock treatment that treats algae, bacteria and limescale all in one.
+- Overwintering products are usually a kind of shock treatment designed to treat algae, bacteria and limescale all in one.

-- Magic gum lets you clean your waterline without damaging the liner material.
+- Magic sponges are designed to clean the waterline without damaging the liner material.

-- Testing kits are designed to keep you from playing the sorcerer's apprentice and mixing everything and anything.
-They can be used to analyze your water, depending on the result you make the necessary corrections.
-You can get testers in the form of colour-coded tabs or even with a digital display.
+- Testing kits are designed to keep you from playing the sorcerer's apprentice and mixing everything and anything to treat your water.
+Designed to test your pool water, these kits help you to decide what treatments to use.
+These kits may take the form of colour-coded tabs or an electronic tester with a digital display.

 Guide written by: